Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bonnet Bay has 51 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together facilitate 260 weekly passenger trips.
-The accessibility of these transports is rated as excellent, with residents typically living just 88 meters from the nearest stop.
-As a primarily residential area, most Bonnet Bay residents commute outward.
-Cars remain the dominant mode of transport, used by 88% of residents, while 10% use trains.
-On average, there are 2.0 vehicles per dwelling in Bonnet Bay, which is above the regional average.
+The area's transport accessibility is rated as excellent, with residents on average located just 88 meters from the nearest transport stop.
+As a predominantly residential area, most Bonnet Bay residents commute outward.
+Cars remain the primary mode of transportation, used by 88% of residents, while trains are used by 10%.
+The average vehicle ownership per dwelling is 2.0, which is higher than the regional average.

 Frequently Asked Questions - Transport